JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 and [Jetpack Compose](https://developer.android.com/jetpack/compose) that allows you to implement the UI once and share it across all the platforms you target.

-Specifically for web platforms, Compose Multiplatform uses Kotlin/Wasm as its compilation target.
-Applications build with Kotlin/Wasm and Compose Multiplatform use a `wasm-js` target and run in browsers.
+For web platforms, Compose Multiplatform uses Kotlin/Wasm as its compilation target.
+Applications built with Kotlin/Wasm and Compose Multiplatform use a `wasm-js` target and run in browsers.

 [Explore our online demo of an application built with Compose Multiplatform and Kotlin/Wasm](https://zal.im/wasm/jetsnack/)